‘Vanderpump Rules’ Stars Jax Taylor And Brittany Cartwright Are ‘Wedding Prepping,’ Showing Off Weight Loss

-Jax Taylor and Brittany Cartwright are less than two months away from their big day and as their wedding date approaches, the Vanderpump Rules couple is spending tons of time at their gym in Los Angeles, Lit Method.
+Jax Taylor and Brittany Cartwright are less than two months away from their big day.
+As their wedding date approaches, the Vanderpump Rules couple is spending tons of time at their gym in Los Angeles, Lit Method.

 During a visit to the facility on Sunday, May 12, Cartwright shared a video of her soon-to-be husband on the ground at the gym and told her fans and followers on her Instagram Stories that she and Taylor were “wedding prepping” and doing “weird stretches.”